Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: The cosmological samples

 \section{The \Planck\ cosmological samples}

-We detect clusters across the six highest frequency Planck bands ($100-857\GHz$) using two implementations of the multi-frequency matched filter \citep[MMF3 and MMF1,][]{melin2006,planck2013-p05a} and a Bayesian extension \citep[PwS,][]{carvalho2009} that all incorporate the known (non-relativistic) SZ spectral signature and a model for the spatial profile of the signal.
-The latter is taken as the so-called universal pressure profile from \citet{arnaud2010} --- with the non standard self-similar scaling --- and parameterized by an angular scale, $\thetafive$.
+We detect clusters across the six highest frequency \Planck\ bands \citep[$100-857\GHz$,][]{planck2014-a08,planck2014-a09} using two implementations of the multi-frequency matched filter \citep[MMF3 and MMF1,][]{melin2006,planck2013-p05a} and a Bayesian extension \citep[PwS,][]{carvalho2009} that all incorporate the known (non-relativistic) SZ spectral signature and a model for the spatial profile of the signal.
+The latter is taken to be the so-called ``universal pressure profile'' from \citet{arnaud2010} --- with the non-standard self-similar scaling --- and parameterized by an angular scale, $\thetafive$.

-We empirically characterize noise (all non-SZ signals) in localized sky patches ($10 \deg$ on a side for MMF3) using the set of cross-frequency power-spectra, we construct the filters with the resulting noise weights, and we then filter the set of six frequency maps over a range of cluster scales, $\thetafive$, spanning 1--35\,arcmin.
-The filter returns an estimate of $\Yfive$ for each scale, based on the adopted profile template, and sources are finally assigned the $\thetafive$ (and hence $\Yfive$) of the scale that maximizes their signal-to-noise.
+We empirically characterize noise (all non-SZ signals) in localized sky patches ($10 \deg$ on a side for MMF3) using the set of cross-frequency power-spectra.
+We construct the filters with the resulting noise weights, and we then filter the set of six frequency maps over a range of cluster scales, $\thetafive$, spanning 1--35\,arcmin.
+The filter returns an estimate of $\Yfive$ for each scale, based on the adopted profile template, and sources are finally assigned the $\thetafive$ (and hence $\Yfive$) value of the scale that maximizes their signal-to-noise.
 Details are given in \cite{planck2013-p05a} and in an accompanying paper introducing the \Planck\ full-mission SZ catalogue \citep[\PSZtwo,][]{planck2014-a36}.

 We define two cosmological samples from the general \PSZtwo\ catalogues, one consisting of detections by the MMF3 matched filter and the other of objects detected by all three methods (the intersection catalogue).
 Both are defined by a signal-to-noise (denoted $q$ throughout) cut of $q > 6$.
-We then apply a mask to remove regions of high dust emission and point sources, leaving 65\% of the sky unmasked.
-The general catalogues, noise maps and masks can be downloaded from the Planck Legacy Archive\footnote{http://pla.esac.esa.int/pla/aio/planckProducts.html}.
+We then apply a mask to remove regions of high dust emission and point sources, leaving 65\,\% of the sky unmasked.
+The general catalogues, noise maps and masks can be downloaded from the Planck Legacy Archive.\footnote{\url{http://pla.esac.esa.int/pla/}}

 The cosmological samples can be easily constructed from the \PSZtwo\ union and MMF3 catalogues.
 The MMF3 cosmology sample is the subsample of the MMF3 catalogue defined by $q > 6$ and for which the entry in the union catalogue has {\verb COSMO }='T'.
 The intersection cosmology sample is defined from the union catalogue by the criteria {\verb COSMO }='T', {\verb PIPEDET }=111, and $q> 6$.